What is a Raku Kiln?

 These are going to be used to make a shelf in the kiln for placing the pottery.
 You will need three or four of these ceramic bricks to make a stable shelf.

 Additionally, you are going to need handy tools like scissors or a Stanley knife for cutting the insulating material, a metal cutter and a drill for cutting the steel trash can and drilling holes around it respectively.
 You will also need a pipe strap to secure the insulating material around the edge of the steel can.
+You should also buy some Fire Bricks to place your raku kiln on.

 How to build your DIY Raku Kiln